flyfoxCI/converthouse/docs/design.md

 #### Rebalance
 1. Converthouse will select a leader from the entire cluster to use as a scheduler.
-2. Leader's Converthouse instance has a global metadata view
+2. Leader's Converthouse instance has a global metadata view.
-3. Each Shard's Leader acquires scheduling operations through heartbeat and Leaderhouse's Leader communication.
+3. Each Shard's leader acquires scheduling operations through heartbeat and communications with the leader of Converthouse.
-4. Finally reach the number of shards of all nodes, the number of leaders, the balance of the stored data
+4. The rebalance is eventually reached in terms of the number of shards, the number of leaders, the amount of stored data across all nodes.

 ### Questions
-1. Whether Shard and Partition can be 1:1, then the complexity will be much lower in Scale-out.
+1. Whether Shard and Partition can be 1:1, then the complexity will be much lower during scaling out.

 ### Need help
-1. The current development of Converthouse is almost over.
-I hope the community can be maintained together.
+1. Currently the development of Converthouse is almost finished.
+I hope the community could help to maintaine together.
-2. I hope someone in the community can modify the Clickhouse together.
+2. Hope someone in the community can join to adjust Clickhouse together, to help the cloud native Clickhouse be ready as soon as possible.